Dominant Lions ace Kona Takahashi has no plans to visit barber

 Which is to say, it’s hardly far-fetched to wonder if he can really keep this up.

 What Seibu is hoping, of course, is that Takahashi’s strong start is the foundation of a breakout campaign.
 He has a 3.92 ERA in 90 career appearances — 87 starts — since 2015.
 He’s changed things up a little with a cutter he started throwing more last season and is throwing more sliders than he did in 2020.
-He’s also getting batters to chase more this season.
-He’s also getting more strikeouts compared to earlier in his career.
+He’s also getting batters to chase more this season and getting more strikeouts compared to earlier in his career.

 Only time will tell if Takahashi’s start is just the good beginning or the start of something bigger.